-Today's visitor as well as local residents can cycle the Great Western Greenway to get a feeling of this rich tapestry of life and can engage with local producers to savour the local foods and drinks.
-The appeal of this vast stretch of islands, the opportunity for marine-based adventure, the wildness of Wild Nephin National Park, the allure of our dark skies, and the eclectic charisma of the towns and villages provide a strong base for tourism today and attract holiday-makers year-round.
-Westport, the primary tourist hub of Clew Bay, has distinct charm associated with its status as a heritage town and its 18th century planned layout, while each of the smaller settlements including Newport, Louisburgh, Murrisk, Mulranny and the communities on Achill Island, Clare Island and Inishturk have a magnetic quality that makes today's visitor want to linger and breathe in the tranquility of the Bay.
+Today's visitor can cycle the Clew Bay Trail / Great Western Greenway to get a feeling of this rich tapestry of life and can engage with local producers to savour the local foods and drinks.
+The appeal of this vast stretch of islands, the opportunity for marine-based adventure, the wildness of the Wild Nephin Ballycroy National Park, the allure of dark skies, and the eclectic charisma of the towns and villages provide a strong base for tourism today and attract holiday-makers year-round.
+Westport, the largest town in the area and once voted as the best place to live in Ireland, has distinct charm associated with its status as a heritage town and its eighteenth century planned layout, while each of the smaller settlements including Newport, Louisburgh, Murrisk, Mulranny and the communities on Achill Island, Clare Island and Inishturk have a magnetic quality that makes today's visitor want to linger and breathe in the tranquility of the Bay.

-So much of this tapestry and the intrinsic beauty of the region can be captured from the peak of Clew Bay's legendary Croagh Patrick.
-Pilgrims have been drawn to The Reek for centuries, and the summit of this 765m high mountain offers stunning views.
+So much of this tapestry and the intrinsic beauty of land, sea and sky can be captured from the peak of Clew Bay's legendary Croagh Patrick.
+Pilgrims have been drawn to The Reek for centuries, and the summit of this 765 metre high mountain offers stunning views.
 Described as the "Clew Bay moment", travel writer Nicholas Crane captures the essence of the geographical setting: Up there at 1,500 feet on Croagh Patrick, I felt as if I was gazing down on an imaginary land where coast and island, peaks, farms and a cosy seaport had been arranged just to please the eye.
 But it was the glaciers, the pirates and diligent islanders that gave it the narrative.
 It was a very complete moment.
 (Coast: Our Island Story, 2010)